ongas/gemini-cli/QUICKSTART.md

 **Standards not being injected**

 Check console output for `[ProjectStandards]` messages.
-If you see "No .agent-os directory found", run `gemini --init-standards` in your project.
+If you see "No .project-standards directory found", run `gemini --init-standards` in your project.

 ## Next Steps

 - Read [docs/cli/project-standards.md](./docs/cli/project-standards.md) for complete documentation on project standards
-- Customize `.agent-os/standards/` files for your project
+- Customize `.project-standards/standards/` files for your project
 - Explore the `task` tool for delegating complex work to sub-agents
 - Read about other features in the [docs](./docs/) directory